dasmith/IsisWorld/README.md

   [Panda3d.org](http://panda3d.org) has a really good manual, though it doesn't have 100% coverage of all the features in the API.
 Also [the Panda3D forum](http://Panda3d.org/phpbb2/) is very valuable resource.

-To learn about Git, I recommend [GitHub's videos](http://learn.github.com).
+To learn about Git, Dustin recommends [GitHub's videos](http://learn.github.com).